Beall Wood Buff Kit - Tool Review

 Click on any picture to see a larger version.

-The Beall Wood Buff Kit has gained popularity over the years because it is a quick and easy way to produce a high luster on your woodworking projects.
+has gained popularity over the years because it is a quick and easy way to produce a high luster on your woodworking projects.
 The system uses two polishing compounds and Carnauba Wax to produce a very nice sheen and a food-safe surface, which is suitable for toys, kitchen tools or items that are going to hold food.